delfick/strcs/docs/strcs/features/creators.rst

    @creator(T)
-   def creator(val: tp.Any) -> strcs.ConvertResponse:
+   def creator(val: tp.Any, /) -> strcs.ConvertResponse:
+       """
-       """Sometimes all we need is the value to be transformed""" ...
+       Sometimes all we need is the value to be transformed

+       Note the slash is important!
+       """
+       ...